lucoiso/UEProject_Elementus/README.md

 ## About

-Project Elementus is a third person template that can be used to start projects that will use some new features that come with Unreal Engine 5 as well as powerful existing features like the Gameplay Ability System and others!
+Project Elementus was intended to be a third person template that can be used to start projects that will use some new features that come with Unreal Engine 5 as well as powerful existing features like the Gameplay Ability System and others.
+And now, **Project Elementus was turned into a sample project and its content was moved to a new plugin**! :)

-My intention with this development is to help other developers in their projects by providing a starting point with already implemented functionalities. ❤️

-I will be posting updates frequently on this forum thread: [Epic Developer Community](https://forums.unrealengine.com/t/project-elementus-custom-tps-template-w-extra-features/273595)
-Please give some feedback and feel invited to test the project and help me with this work. : )
+As a plugin, it is easier to organize and insert the content into already existing projects, facilitating maintenance and usability.

+This plugin has it's own repository where you can check it for more details: https://github.com/lucoiso/UEElementusModules

 ## Features